wp-cli/config-command/README.md

 **OPTIONS**

 	<name>
-		Name for the wp-config.php constant or variable.
+		Name of the wp-config.php constant or variable.

 	[--type=<type>]
 		Type of the config value to delete.
 Defaults to 'all'.